auremoser/mofolondon-ether/README.md

 Maybe we can append `/export/txt` to each pad and download the txt files and then just write a quick stats script.

 We'll probably do this one.

+Most etherpads are empty and pads seem to have a character limitation on the url (so long pad names don't render)